 For this procedure, a health care provider inserts a needle in the hip and injects medicine into the joint.
-The provider uses a real-time x-ray (fluoroscopy) to see where to place the needle in the joint.
+In most cases, the provider uses a real-time x-ray (fluoroscopy) or ultrasound to see where to place the needle in the joint.

 You may be given medicine to help you relax.

 - You will lie on the x-ray table, and your hip area will be cleaned.

 - A numbing medicine will be applied to the injection site.